lando2319/scottAdamsAI/DevNotes.md

+# OpenAI

+Do a back of the napkin check on the number in my vector store should be blogPosts + cwsa_transcripts

 # Tumblr

 Tumblr api pull said scottadamsblog has 1962 posts but we ran it and it only created 1961 files